 So, let everybody contribute their ideas and from that sparks synergy.
 And with that, just allow ridiculous ideas and let things flow out of the box.

-Also, think about transference of ideas from other industries, maybe things you’ve seen in other industries and how to apply for what you’re doing.
+Also, think about the transference of ideas from other industries, maybe things you’ve seen in other industries and how to apply to what you’re doing.
 Let the ideas just hang.
 It’s not required that you determine if an idea is going to work or not.

 Maybe let it seed and percolate a little bit and see where it goes.
 And then, I’ve always found to have fun.
 Allow laughter and people to really enjoy the brainstorming session.
-Again, sparks more, the quantity of ideas.
+Again, sparks more, a number of ideas.

 So, here’s a good one, bridle the extroverts and unleash the introverts.
 So, you don’t want the extroverts to do all the talking, let the introverts have their voice too.
 So, you also wanna set a safe environment and establish rules.

-You want to facilitate with the process and participate with respect.
-I’ve always found when people share ideas, to have everyone in the group say, “Thank you.”
+You want to facilitate the process and participate with respect.
+I’ve always found when people share ideas, to have everyone in the group says, “Thank you.”
 And acknowledge that idea, and say, “Hey, I could see how that could work.”

-But if you need a tool that can help you with your brainstorming process, then sign up for our software now at ProjectManager.com.
+But if you need a tool that can help you with your brainstorming process, then sign up for our software now at ProjectManager.